rsoiffer/Forge-of-Power/character-creation.md

 * If you chose an attribute flaw, an aspect describing the flaw
 * As many additional aspects as you want, up to a maximum of 10

+Writing down more aspects is always better.
+Detailed aspects both help flesh out your character and give you more options to use [Setbacks](narrative-rules#setbacks).

 Finally, tell the GM your character's backstory.

 <script type="module" src="{% link assets/js/roll-me-one.js %}"></script>